 - Annual verification that each regulated railway company holds required liability insurance coverage.

 8.2.
 Risk-Based Approach to Compliance

 The CTA applies a risk-based approach to inform decisions about the allocation of compliance monitoring and enforcement resources beyond the key areas listed above.
 The purpose of this approach is to ensure that finite CTA resources are directed where the likelihood and/or impact of non-compliance is higher.
 More resources can be directed to entities having a higher risk profile and where the impact of non-compliance on users of the transportation system could be significant.
+This could entail, for example, a mix of unannounced inspections upon the coming into force of new regulations, as well as targeted compliance monitoring and enforcement activities that take into account the risk profiles of regulated entities.
 A regulated entity's risk profile is informed, in part, by information obtained through pattern and trend analysis identifying potential existing and emerging compliance issues.

 9. Compliance Monitoring and Enforcement Program Tools and Activities

 The CTA employs a number of different tools and activities across the compliance continuum to foster compliance by regulated entities and identify and address instances of non-compliance.

 The CTA provides regulated entities with guidelines and other information to assist them in understanding their legal obligations.
 The CTA undertakes targeted outreach activities involving individual regulated entities, or groups of entities, in relation to specific statutory provisions to help entities fully understand their obligations and the consequences of non-compliance.